 5. What Others Are Saying About You

 Have you ever had someone tell you about a bad experience with an organization?

-When that happens, you know first hand of service challenges, and even though you may use that same company, you probably won’t say anything to them.
+When that happens, you know first-hand service challenges, and even though you may use that same company, you probably won’t say anything to them.

-Another example is social media and the way people have (sometimes unfairly) posted negative comments about a business without that business even knowing about it – at least until they read it online.
+Another example is social media.
+The way people have (sometimes unfairly) posted negative comments about a business without that business even knowing about it – at least until they read it online.

 Those kinds of public relations nightmares are difficult to mend but are so important to know about!

 Google your company name and scroll to see if there are any negative comments or ratings about you.
 If there are, contact the person and try to make amends!

 6. A Competitor is Doing the Same Thing for Cheaper and Faster

 As soon as you think you have a competitive edge, someone comes along and figures out a better, faster, cheaper way of delivering the same product.
 This makes it very challenging for businesses to compete.